gkrampah/DeepNeuralNetwork/README.md

 Past information is now used to transfer past information.

-Think of as a “simpler” and faster version of LSTM.
+Think of it as a “simpler” and faster version of LSTM.

 These are the gates of GRU: